Read the first part of Peter’s Rwanda safari trip here…

 Accommodation for the night?

-To reward us for our gorilla trekking efforts we stayed that night at Sabyinyo Silverback Lodge.
+To reward us for our gorilla trekking efforts, we stayed at Sabyinyo Silverback Lodge that night.
 It’s the most upmarket lodge in the area and, with a beautiful location near the foot of Sabyinyo volcano, very close to the Kinigi VNP headquarters.
 With only 8 rooms (including a family room) it oozes charm and exclusivity.
 The lodge is owned by a Community Trust which funnels money generated by the lodge to the communities close to the National Park.

 The cottage accommodation is restrained but beautifully appointed; I had a very pleasant post-trek snooze while the log fire crackled reassuringly.
 That evening we kicked back in the lounge while Neils and Tracy, our host couple, chatted about the lodge, Rwanda, gorilla trekking and photography.
 Neils’ photos were stunning – a keen eye and years of guiding do show!

 Another huge fire threw warmth and light across the generous dining table and polished wood floor as we settled down to the best meal of the trip.
 Our group of five, our hosts and two American guests savoured beef fillet as we swapped travellers’ tales – Chris always had the best ones!

 Rwanda Safari Day 7 – Golden Monkey Trekking

 The next morning another early start saw us back at the VNP headquarters in Kinigi.
 Golden Monkeys were our quarry today.
 The group was hanging out a little lower down than the mountain gorillas we had trekked to the previous day, but in a similar area.